Written by Professor Sujata Madan

 Sujata joined the Faculty in 2004.
 Prior to this, she has worked with the Boston Consulting Group and Citibank.

-Sujata has taught Corporate Finance I and II, Applied Corporate Finance, International Finance, Derivatives, Investment and Portfolio Management, Global Investments, Microeconomics, and International Business to Undergraduate, MBA, and MBA Japan participants.
+Sujata has been serving as the Academic Director of the MBA program since 2011.
+She has taught Corporate Finance I and II, Applied Corporate Finance, International Finance, Derivatives, Investment and Portfolio Management, Global Investments, Microeconomics, and International Business to Undergraduate, MBA, and MBA Japan participants.

 She was awarded the Principal's Prize for Excellence in Teaching for 2011 and was awarded the Desautels Faculty of Management Distinguished Teaching Award at the graduate level in 2012 as well as in 2008.
 She was voted Teacher of the Year for 2007 by the Management Undergraduate Student Society.